A short course on positive solutions of systems of ODEs via fixed point index: Nonnegative solutions of systems of BVPs

 In fact, if this does not happen, there exist $(u,v)\in \partial V_\rho$ and $\mu \geq 0$ such that $(u,v)=T(u,v)+\mu (e,e)$.
 Without loss of generality, we can assume that for all $t\in [a_1,b_1]$ we have

 Then, for $t\in [a_1,b_1]$, we obtain

 Thus, we obtain $\rho=\min_{t\in [a_1,b_1]}u(t)> \rho+\mu\geq \rho$, a contradiction. \end{proof}

-The following Lemma shows that the index is 0 on $V_{\rho}$; this time we have to control the growth of just one nonlinearity $f_i$, at the cost of having to deal with a larger domain. \begin{lem} Assume that \begin{enumerate} \item[$(\mathrm{I}^{0}_{\rho})^{\star}$] there exist $\rho>0$ such that for some $i=1,2$ $ f^*_{i,(0, \rho/c)} >M_i.$ \end{enumerate} where
+The following Lemma shows that the index is 0 on $V_{\rho}$; this time we have to control the growth of just one nonlinearity $f_i$, at the cost of having to deal with a larger domain.
+This allows to deal with nonlinearities with different growth, see also the papers~\cite{gifmpp-cnsns, gipp-nonlin, precup1, precup2, ya1}. \begin{lemma} Assume that \begin{enumerate} \item[$(\mathrm{I}^{0}_{\rho})^{\star}$] there exist $\rho>0$ such that, for some $i=1,2$, $ f^*_{i,(0, \rho/c)} >M_i.$ \end{enumerate} where